los7key/garden/docs/index.md

 Well, this is it, this is my digital garden.
 Who would've thought I'd be a gardener one day?

-2022-08-13: I came across <a href="https://news.ycombinator.com/item?id=32349006" class="hvr-wobble-skew">this article</a> and it hit pretty close to home.
-There is no better reason to leave a legacy behind.
-This really is everything I know about everything I know.

 Stats?
 Nevermind.

+2022-08-13: I came across <a href="https://news.ycombinator.com/item?id=32349006" class="hvr-wobble-skew">this article</a> and it hit pretty close to home.
+There is no better reason to leave a legacy behind and share some knowledge.

+2023-05-13: I've realized that it's like trimming back the hedges, just like in a physical garden where one prunes back plants and trees certain times of the year to allow new things to flourish and grow.
+Lately, I've been digging in, doing some maintainance, and making room for new things to grow.